Moses has won an NCAA championship and an Olympic silver medal.

-Merrill Moses, a two-time Olympian and former All-American water polo player for the Waves, returned to Pepperdine in 2012 and will be in his third year as a member of the coaching staff in 2014.
+Merrill Moses, a two-time Olympian and former All-American water polo player for the Waves, returned to Pepperdine in 2012 and will be in his fourth year as a member of the coaching staff in 2015.

 Moses, a goalkeeper who helped lead Pepperdine to the 1997 NCAA championship and the United States to a silver medal at the 2008 Olympics, had been playing both professionally and with the U.S. squad for more than a decade before now turning his attention to coaching.